Economic history of Peru: First García presidency (1985–1990)

 Belaúnde's successor, Alan García, was elected to office in 1985.
 His administration applied heterodox policies through the expansion of public expenditure and limitations on external debt payments.
 With a parliamentary majority for the first time in the American Popular Revolutionary Alliance's history, García's administration showed economic promise, much as Belaúnde's had.
 However, despite his initial popularity, García's term in office was marked by bouts of hyperinflation, which reached 7,649% in 1990 and had a cumulative total of 2,200,200% over his five-year term, and profoundly destabilized the Peruvian economy.
 As a result of chronic inflation, the Peruvian currency, the sol, was replaced by the inti in mid-1985, which itself was replaced by the nuevo sol in July 1991; the new currency had an equivalent value of one billion old soles.
 During García's administration, the per-capita annual income of Peruvians fell to $720, which was below 1960 levels, and Peru's GDP dropped by 20%.
 By the end of his term, the national reserves cumulatively were $900 million in debt.

 García's term was also characterized by heavy increases in poverty.
 According to studies by the National Institute of Statistics and Informatics and the United Nations Development Programme, at the start of García's presidency, 41.6% of Peruvians lived in poverty.
 By 1991, this figure had increased to 55%.
 García also attempted to nationalize the banking and insurance industries.
 He angered the International Monetary Fund (IMF) and the international financial community by unilaterally declaring a limit on debt repayment equal to 10% of the gross national product, thereby isolating Peru from international financial markets.
 One of his projects, a multimillion-dollar metro for Lima, was not completed until 2011 because its construction was paralyzed for over 20 years until it was resumed in 2010.

 Fujimori

-Critics of García's presidency claim that his many poor decisions in office created an environment that led to the rise of the authoritarian leader Alberto Fujimori, who came to power in 1990.
+Critics of García's presidency say that his many poor decisions in office created an environment that led to the rise of the authoritarian leader Alberto Fujimori, who came to power in 1990.
 Fujimori implemented drastic measures that caused inflation to drop from 7,650% in 1990 to 139% in 1991.
 Faced with opposition to his efforts, he dissolved Congress in the auto-golpe (self-coup) of April 5, 1992.
 He then revised the constitution and called for new congressional elections.
 Undertaking a process of economic liberalization, he ended price controls, discarded protectionism, eliminated restrictions on foreign direct investment, and privatized most state companies.
 The reforms allowed sustained economic growth, except for a slump after the 1997 Asian financial crisis.